-Given the tens of thousands of cases from both laboratories potentially affected, there likely will be continuing significant, but as yet undetermined, state costs to remedy alleged malfeasance, including, but not limited to: vendor costs for maintaining an electronic document review platform; costs to defend civil complaints alleging state liability in both state and federal courts; and for potential settlements or judgments.
-In addition, in Nelson v.
-Colorado, 137 S. Ct.
-1239 (2017), the United States Supreme Court declared that when a criminal conviction is invalidated by a reviewing court and no retrial will occur, a state is obliged to refund fees, court costs, and any restitution exacted from a defendant upon, and as a consequence of, the conviction.
-On February 23, 2018, and based on this Supreme Court decision, three plaintiffs filed a purported class action on behalf of the criminal defendants whose convictions were vacated as the result of Ms. Dookhan's misconduct, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
-Foster, et al. v.
-Commonwealth, et al., 1:18-cv-10354 (D. Mass.).
-In two similar appeals docketed in February, 2018, involving Dookhan defendants whose convictions were vacated, the Massachusetts Supreme Judicial Court is likely to decide whether those defendants are entitled to a refund of court fees or fines paid and/or the return of forfeited property.
-See Commonwealth v.
-Martinez, SJC-12479; Commonwealth v.
-S.G., SJC-12480.
-If the Nelson ruling is applicable to the facts and legal circumstances of the Dookhan and Farak defendants' cases, and the former criminal defendants' legal theories prevail in one or more of the above-cited federal or state cases, it could require the Commonwealth to budget for millions of dollars' worth of refundable exactions and administrative expenses.
+Given the tens of thousands of cases from both laboratories potentially affected, there likely will be continuing significant, but as yet undetermined, state costs to remedy alleged malfeasance, including, but not limited to: vendor costs for maintaining an electronic document review platform; costs to defend civil complaints alleging state liability in both state and federal court; and for potential judgments.
+In addition, on April 19, 2017, the United States Supreme Court ruled, in a case out of Colorado, that when a criminal conviction is invalidated by a reviewing court and no retrial will occur, a state is obliged to refund fees, court costs, and any restitution exacted from a defendant upon, and as a consequence of, the conviction.
+If this ruling is applicable to the facts and legal circumstances of the Dookhan and Farak defendants' cases, it could require the Commonwealth to budget for a million dollars or more worth of refundable exactions and administrative expenses.